 How the University of California Davis’s Olive Oil Center Tests for Fake Oil and What they Found

-In 2010 the University of California Davis’s Olive Oil Centre conducted tests to see if imported and domestic ‘Extra Virgin’ olive oil was truly extra virgin.
-Pairing up with a Laboratory in Australia they looked at fourteen imported and five California brands of Extra Virgin Olive Oil (EVOO), using not only the IOC and USDA standards (as they do not always pick up on defective olive oils) of grading olive oil but also the “German/Australian 1, 2-diacylglycerol (DAGs) and pyropheophytins (PPP) standards.
+In 2010 the University of California Davis’s Olive Oil Center conducted tests to see if imported and domestic ‘extra virgin’ olive oil was truly extra virgin.
+Pairing up with a laboratory in Australia they looked at fourteen imported and five California brands of extra virgin olive oil (EVOO), using not only the IOC and USDA standards (as they do not always pick up on defective olive oils) of grading olive oil but also the “German/Australian 1, 2-diacylglycerol (DAGs) and pyropheophytins (PPP) standards.
 An elevated level of DAGs indicates that the samples were oxidized, of poor quality, and/or adulterated with cheaper refined oils, while the elevated level of PPP indicates that the samples were oxidized and/or adulterated with cheaper refined oils” (page 2, Frankel, E.N., et al, 2010).
-By using all four evaluation standards they were better able to weed out fake oils, of which 86% of the oils they had looked into were not “Extra Virgin” but a much lower grade of Virgin Olive Oil.
-Below is a chart depicting 11 of the Olive Oil brands that the study had looked into.
-The highlighted ‘VIRGIN‘ expresses fake oils that were falsely labelled.
+By using all four evaluation standards they were better able to weed out fake oils, of which 86% of the oils they had looked into were not “extra virgin” but a much lower grade of virgin olive oil.
+Below is a chart depicting 11 of the olive oil brands that the study had looked into.
+The highlighted ‘virgin‘ expresses fake oils that were falsely labelled.

-The following year UC Davis’s Olive Oil Centre conducted similar research by looking once again into the quality of Extra Virgin Olive Oils sold in California, both imported and domestic brands.
-Both studies combined ended up looking into 186 samples of Extra Virgin Olive Oil (EVOO).
+The following year UC Davis’s Olive Oil Center conducted similar research by looking once again into the quality of extra virgin olive oils sold in California, both imported and domestic brands.
+Both studies combined ended up looking into 186 samples of extra virgin olive oil (EVOO).
 Though they looked at fewer brands in the 2011 study, the brands did remain top sellers in the United States and instead the researchers choose a greater selection of samples from each brand.
 Yet again many bottles were labelled inappropriately and several failed to meet standards set by the USDA, IOC and Australia and Germany (Fankel, E.N., et al, 2011).

 The charts below display the studies findings.
-The University of California Davis’s Olive Oil Centre concluded that although California did provide some good olive oils most of the top selling brands in the United States (which are similarly the top-selling brands in Canada) failed most sensory panel testing.
+The University of California Davis’s Olive Oil Center concluded that although California did provide some good olive oils most of the top-selling brands in the United States (which are similarly the top-selling brands in Canada) failed most sensory panel testing.
 Specifically; on average 73% of international samples failed IOC panel testing (ranging between brands from 94% to 56%) and 70% failed the German and Australian chemical testing panel.
-They may not have failed being or at least containing oil from olives but the olive oil they did contain was not the ‘Extra Virgin’ that they advertised and claimed to be (Ibid).
+They may have been an oil, such as hazelnut, perhaps some of them even contained oil from olives.
+Regardless, the oils they contained were not the “extra virgin” that they advertised and claimed to be (Ibid).

 The testing that UC Davis conducted indicated that fake olive oils failed for the following reasons; “(a) oxidation by exposure to elevated temperatures, light, and/or aging; (b) adulteration with cheaper refined olive oil; and (c) poor quality oil made from damaged and overripe olives, processing flaws, and/or improper oil storage (page 2, Frankel, E. N. et al., 2011).”
 Many of the failed oils displayed two if not all of the prior points.